 | Kevlin Henney

 Consultant, Trainer, Writer, Author of 97 Things Every Programmer Should Know

 The course covers a wide range of topics through a number of practical exercises, with plenty of time dedicated to group discussion:

 This course is designed to help developers get better at Test-Driven Development and write well-crafted code—code that is clean, testable, maintainable, and an expression of the business domain.
 The course is entirely hands-on, designed to teach developers practical techniques they can immediately apply to real-world projects.

 Software Craftsmanship is at the heart of this course.
 Throughout, you will learn about the Software Craftsmanship attitude to development and how to apply it to your workplace.
-Writing Clean Code is difficult.
-Cleaning existing code, even more so.
-You should attend if you want to:

 Once you have an understanding of the principles at work, we will apply them to Legacy Code to help you gain confidence in improving legacy projects through testing, refactoring and redesigning.
 The course is fully hands-on and developers will be writing a lot of code.